Gilinfen/Retrieval-based-Voice-Conversion-WebUI/FAQ-(Frequently-Asked-Questions).md

 FFmpeg may encounter an error when reading paths containing special characters like spaces and (), which may cause an FFmpeg error; and when the training set's audio contains Chinese paths, writing it into filelist.txt may cause a utf8 error.<br>

 ## Q2:Cannot find index file after "One-click Training".
 If it displays "Training is done.
-The program is closed," then the model has been trained successfully, and any subsequent errors are false;
+The program is closed," then the model has been trained successfully, and the subsequent errors are fake;

 The lack of an 'added' index file after One-click training may be due to the training set being too large, causing the addition of the index to get stuck; this has been resolved by using batch processing to add the index, which solves the problem of memory overload when adding the index.
 As a temporary solution, try clicking the "Train Index" button again.<br>

 ## Q3:Cannot find the model in “Inferencing timbre” after training
-Click “Refresh timbre list” and check again; if still not visible, check if there are any errors during training and send screenshots of the console, web UI, and logs/experiment_name to the developers for further analysis.<br>
+Click “Refresh timbre list” and check again; if still not visible, check if there are any errors during training and send screenshots of the console, web UI, and logs/experiment_name/*.log to the developers for further analysis.<br>

 ## Q4:How to share a model/How to use others' models?
-The pth files stored in rvc_root/logs/experiment_name are not meant for sharing or inference, but for storing the experiment state for reproducibility and further training.
+The pth files stored in rvc_root/logs/experiment_name are not meant for sharing or inference, but for storing the experiment checkpoits for reproducibility and further training.
 The model to be shared should be the 60+MB pth file in the weights folder;

 In the future, weights/exp_name.pth and logs/exp_name/added_xxx.index will be merged into a single weights/exp_name.zip file to eliminate the need for manual index input; so share the zip file, not the pth file, unless you want to continue training on a different machine;

-Copying/sharing the several hundred MB pth files from the logs folder to the weights folder for forced inference may result in errors such as missing f0, tgt_sr, and other keys.
-You need to use the ckpt tab at the bottom to manually or automatically (if the information is found in the local logs), select whether to include pitch and target audio sampling rate options and then extract the smaller model.
+Copying/sharing the several hundred MB pth files from the logs folder to the weights folder for forced inference may result in errors such as missing f0, tgt_sr, or other keys.
+You need to use the ckpt tab at the bottom to manually or automatically (if the information is found in the logs/exp_name), select whether to include pitch infomation and target audio sampling rate options and then extract the smaller model.
 After extraction, there will be a 60+ MB pth file in the weights folder, and you can refresh the voices to use it.<br>

 ## Q4:Connection Error.
 You may have closed the console (black command line window).<br>